CSIprinceton/CSI-hacks-and-tricks/Compilation/Plumed/README.md

-# Compilation of Plumen and Lammps
+# Compilation of Plumed and Lammps

 ## Script for TigerCPU